shaayaansh/mepa-attack/README.md

-# MEPA-Attack
+# MM-MEPA Attack

-MEPA-Attack is a research codebase for studying attacks on multimodal Retrieval-Augmented Generation (RAG) systems.
+MM-MEPA attack is a research codebase for metadata attack on multimodal Retrieval-Augmented Generation (RAG) systems.

 The framework supports multimodal retrievers (e.g., CLIP) and generators